 To keep a consistent design with the surrounding properties approved by the city council, the property was rezoned from a medium-density multifamily area to an urban residential area, Foster said.

-The original rezoning application was posted in May to meet with neighbors.
-The developers then secured support from the University Place HOA and TCU Facilities and Campus Planning, said Dave McCorquodale, case manager.
+The rezoning application was posted in May.
+The developers secured support from the University Place Homeowners association and TCU Facilities and Campus Planning, said Dave McCorquodale, a senior planner with the City of Fort Worth.

-Before construction, the 0.43-acre site located in the Frisco Heights neighborhood held six single-story homes, McCorquodale said.
+Six single-family homes were demolished to create the 0.43-acre site located in the Frisco Heights neighborhood, McCorquodale said.

-Julia Vanoli, a senior speech-language pathology major who has lived in Village East for the past two years, said the construction around the area has made driving more difficult, but the location is worth it.
+Julia Vanoli, a senior speech-language pathology major who has lived in Village East for the past two years, said the construction around the area makes driving more difficult, but the location is worth it.

 “One of the reasons I picked Village East is because it’s close to campus, so I can walk to class,” Vanoli said.